 - (1) Our current employment agreements with our named executive officers do not provide for any payments in connection with a change in control.
-Each officer would only have received the amount set forth in this column in connection with a change in control on January 2, 2011 if such officer was terminated by GEO without cause or the officer terminated his employment for good reason, in each case, in connection with the change in control.
-Currently, only the employment agreement with Mr. Zoley contains a right of the officer to terminate employment for good reason. - (2) In the event of a termination for any reason of any named executive officer on January 2, 2011, such officer would also have been entitled to receive the amounts set forth in the column of this table entitled "Payment Due Pursuant to Officer's Retirement Agreement or Arrangement Upon a Termination For Any Reason" pursuant to the officer's retirement agreement or arrangement. - (3) All amounts are calculated using each named executive officer's annual base salary effective January 2, 2011.
-Although our executive employment agreement with Mr. Zoley also requires us to make tax gross-up payments for certain excise taxes that may be triggered in connection with a change in control, we do not believe that any such taxes would have been applicable to a termination without cause in connection with a change in control as of January 2, 2011. - (4) Although no named executive officer is eligible to receive a payment in connection with a termination for cause or a resignation pursuant to the officer's employment agreement, each officer is entitled to receive all accrued and unpaid amounts under the officer's employment agreement through the date of termination. - (5) The benefits of Messrs.
-Zoley, Hurley, Evans and Bulfin under their retirement agreements are fully vested and those officers would therefore have been entitled to receive the amounts set forth in this column if their employment with GEO had been terminated for any reason on January 2, 2011, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
-Mr. Domincis is not yet vested under our senior officer retirement plan as of January 2, 2011 due to the fact that he had not accumulated ten years of service as of that date.
-Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements. - (6) The pension amounts shown with respect to Mr. Zoley includes a tax gross-up payment of \$2,025,828 that we would have had to make on his behalf pursuant to the terms of his executive retirement agreement had he retired on January 2, 2011.
-Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements. - (7) Wayne H. Calabrese retired on December 31, 2010 and received \$4,446,892 in full settlement of his benefits under the Executive Retirement Agreement.
-He is not entitled to any potential payment upon termination or change in control.
+Each officer would only have received the amount set forth in this column in connection with a change in control on December 31, 2012, if such officer was terminated by GEO without cause or the officer terminated his employment for good reason, in each case, in connection with the change in control.
+Currently, only the employment agreement with Mr. Zoley contains a right of the officer to terminate employment for good reason. - (2) In the event of a termination for any reason of any named executive officer on December 31, 2012, such officer would also have been entitled to receive the amounts set forth in the column of this table entitled "Payment Due Pursuant to Officer's Retirement Agreement or Arrangement Upon a Termination For Any Reason" pursuant to the officer's retirement agreement or arrangement. - (3) All amounts are calculated using each named executive officer's annual salary base effective December 31, 2012. - (4) Although no named executive officer is eligible to receive a payment in connection with a termination for cause or a resignation pursuant to the officer's employment agreement, each officer is entitled to receive all accrued and unpaid amounts under the officer's employment agreement through the date of termination. - (5) The benefits of Messrs.
+Zoley, Hurley, Evans and Bulfin under their retirement agreements are fully vested and those officers would therefore have been entitled to receive the amounts set forth in this column if their employment with GEO had been terminated for any reason on December 31, 2012, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
+Mr. Dominicis is not yet vested under our senior officer retirement plan as of December 31, 2012, due to the fact that he had not accumulated ten years of service as of that date.
+Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements.